 Think of your favorite things to do as a couple.
 Do you have a favorite restaurant that you love to eat at, or frequent a local brewery?
 Check to see if they have the space to do a rehearsal dinner!
 I always think it’s so fun and personal when couple’s incorporate a place that is special to them into their wedding weekend.
 Consider your wedding venue: is it super formal, or more laid back?
 Do you want your rehearsal dinner to reflect your wedding style, or have a totally different feeling?

 When a restaurant gives you their food and beverage minimum, it can be VERY misleading.
 Request quotes from a few different venues to get a feel of what you should expect to spend!
-For example. a restaurant could have a $1,000, but most events your size end up costing $5,000.
+For example. a restaurant could have a $1,000 minimum, but most events your size end up costing $5,000.
 Totally different price!